Réviance Plastic Surgery and Aesthetic Center

 Your Asian Eyelid Surgery Consultation

-Your consultation with Dr. Chan or Dr. Kim is your opportunity to ask questions, discuss your goals for the procedure, and learn more about your treatment options.
+Your consultation with Dr. Chan is your opportunity to ask questions, discuss your goals for the procedure, and learn more about your treatment options.
 While Asian eyelid surgery can be performed on its own, many patients may benefit from additional facial rejuvenation to complement their new look.

-Dr. Kim and Dr. Chan believe in a personalized, multi-modality approach to treatment, which often includes facial fat transfer and fractional laser skin resurfacing to enhance your results.
-Depending on your unique needs, budget, and preferences, our facial plastic surgeons create a comprehensive treatment plan specific to you.
-And while they may make recommendations, they never pressure you.
+Dr. Chan believes in a personalized, multi-modality approach to treatment, which often includes facial fat transfer and fractional laser skin resurfacing to enhance your results.
+Depending on your unique needs, budget, and preferences, Dr. Chan creates a comprehensive treatment plan specific to you.
+And while he may make recommendations, he never pressures you.

-Dr. James Chan and Dr. Haena Kim are highly respected specialists in facial plastic surgery.
-In addition to being double board-certified plastic surgeons, they are medical scientists, artists, and innovators at the forefront of regenerative aesthetic medicine.
-Their elevated surgical techniques and multi-modality treatment plans help you look and feel your best.
+Dr. James Chan is a highly respected facial plastic surgery specialist with a special interest in facelift surgery, rhinoplasty, and facial plastic surgery for Asian patients.
+In addition to being a double board-certified plastic surgeon, he is a researcher, artist, and innovator at the forefront of regenerative aesthetic medicine.
+Dr. Chan's elevated surgical techniques and multi-modality treatment plans help you look and feel your best.

 Patients pursuing Asian eyelid surgery should be in general good health, nonsmokers, and able to commit to the recovery period and all postoperative instructions.
 The surgery is appropriate for patients primarily looking to:

-Dr. Kim and Dr. Chan customize your eyelid surgery to address both form and function.
+Dr. Chan customizes your eyelid surgery to address both form and function.

 What To Expect During Your Asian Eyelid Surgery

-Dr. Kim and Dr. Chan tailor their surgical plan based on the shape of your eye and what is best and safest for your unique case.
+Dr. Chan tailors his surgical plan based on the shape of your eye and what is best and safest for your unique case.
 Typically, Asian blepharoplasty uses one of two techniques:

-• Incisional approach: Your facial plastic surgeon removes excess skin, fat, and tissue and creates a new crease above the eye using discreet incisions.
+- Incisional approach: Dr. Chan removes excess skin, fat, and tissue and creates a new crease above the eye using discreet incisions.
 This is the most commonly used approach and is highly effective.

 Asian Eyelid Surgery Revision

 Some patients come to us after previous eyelid surgery with another provider to correct their initial results.
-Others, especially those who have chosen the suture technique, are in need of a follow-up procedure to address suture loosening or degradation over time.
+Others, especially those who have chosen the suture technique, need a follow-up procedure to address suture loosening or degradation over time.

-Patients trust Dr. Chan and Dr. Kim for complex and revision plastic surgery cases due to their meticulous skill and advanced training in facial plastic surgery.
+Patients trust Dr. Chan for complex and revision plastic surgery cases due to his meticulous skill and advanced training in facial plastic surgery.

 Recovery After Asian Eyelid Surgery